Sabicool/Medicine/01 Disciplines/Nephrology/Presenting Complaints/Decreased Urine Output.md

 		- Pigmented granular casts are seen with ATN
 		- Oval fat bodies are suggestive of nephrotic syndrome
 # Immediate Management
-- Commence oxygen therapy to maintain saturation >94%
-- Attach continuous non-invasive ECG, BP and pulse oximeter monitoring to the patient
+> [!NOTE]
+> Every evaluation for ↓ urine output should begin with ruling out urinary retention
+- Nil IDC present:
+	- Check post void residual volume with a bladder scan and assess for urinary retention
 	- Insert an IDC to accurately monitor fluid balance
 		- Lower urinary tract obstruction by insertion of an IDC
 			- If there has been bladder outlet obstruction, the initial urine volume on catheterisation is usually >400 mL and the patient experiences immediate relief
 			- After catheterisation for urinary retention, watch for a post-obstructive diuresis by measuring urine volumes hourly
+- IDC present:
+	- Ensure IDC is not clogged or kinked
 		 - Flush a blocked IDC with 20-30mL sterile normal saline to resolve intraluminal blockage causing anuria
+- If obsstruction is ruled out:
+	- Assess volume status based on history, clinical situation, JVP and IVC ultrasound (do not give IV fluids to a patient in urinary retention)
+- Assess for kidney injury using bloods and urinalysis
+- Rule out emerging sepsis
+- Attach continuous non-invasive ECG, BP and pulse oximeter monitoring to the patient
 ## Life Threatening Complications
 - Severe hyperkalaemia:
 	- Give 10% calcium chloride 10mL IV over 2-3 minutes to provide immediate cardioprotection to prevent cardiac arrest